The clubs and organizations at Duke Law run the gamut, from the Innocence Project to the Duke Law Music Association to the Business Law Society.

 All registered Duke University School of Law students in good standing are eligible for membership in all student organizations.
 However, if your particular interests aren’t represented by the many groups listed below, you are welcome and encouraged to start your own.
-Please contact the Office of Student Affairs with questions.

 The Duke Bar Association (DBA) coordinates the professional, social, and other extracurricular activities of the student body.
 The DBA serves as both a student government and a professional bar association.
 It addresses student grievances and serves as a liaison between students, faculty, and the administration.
 The DBA oversees all of the law school student organizations, publicizes Law School activities, sponsors athletic and social programs, and disburses its dues funds among the school's organizations.
 Visit the DBA website for more information.